gi8lino/tiledash/README.md

 > **Important:** Section templates **must end with `.gohtml`**.
 For example: `epics.gohtml`, `issues.gohtml`.

 They must exist inside the directory specified via `--template-dir`.
-If a section template listed in your `config.yaml` is missing or malformed, the dashboard will fail to render and display an error.
+If a cell template listed in your `config.yaml` is missing or malformed, the dashboard will fail to render and display an error.

 ### 🔧 Built-in Template Functions